ing-bank/doing-cli/docs/discussion/oneproject_setup.md

 # OneProject Setup

+!!! attention "Draft"
+    This page is not yet complete.

 TODO:

 - explain premise of 'ING way of working': every commit is part of a branch that is part of a pull request that is part of an issue, that is part of a sprint.